The Man behind MrSell

 By Lara C. Chapman

 What began as a simple six letter personalized license plate, later turned into a marketing marvel.
 The innovative creator- award winning real estate agent Bill Taylor- struck a cord when he instituted MrSell as his real estate persona in 1998.
-Since then, he has successfully assisted hundreds of buyers and sellers throughout the Hampton Roads region.
+Since then, he has successfully assisted hundreds of buyers and sellers throughout the Hampton Roads and Central Virginia region.
 But beyond the swanky catch phrase, his priorities have stayed true: unbeatable customer service and plenty of hard work.

 Much to Muse Over